Capoala/Capoala.CmdLine/README.md

 # Capoala.CmdLine 2018

-Capoala.CmdLine is a sophisticated command line library that allows developers to quickly define, evaluate, and manage the command line.
-The best part?
-Capoala.CmdLine is built upon the .NET Standard, so enjoy the freedom of cross-platform development!
+Capoala.CmdLine is a command line library that allows developers to quickly define, evaluate, and manage the command line.
+Capoala.CmdLine is built upon the .NET Standard for cross-platform development.

 ## Defining a specification.

 The `ICommandLineSpecification` interface defines the characteristics of a command line argument, such as its delimiter and hierarchal order.

-The following sample demenstrates how to create a new specification, where `TierOneSpec` represents a parent, and `TierTwoSpec` a child - or decorator - to further define optional parameters.
+The following sample demonstrates how to create a new specification, where `TierOneSpec` represents a parent, and `TierTwoSpec` a child - or decorator - to further define optional parameters.

 ```csharp
 ICommandLineSpecification TierOneSpec = new CommandLineSpecification(0, "--");